kayalion/shiza/README.md

 ### Setup queue worker

-This application uses a queue to handle the tasks.
+Shiza uses a queue to handle the tasks.
 It's a server process which will do all the heavy lifting, and we need to set it up off course.

 Copy the _worker.sh_ script from the _ride/cli-queue_ module: